sphinxy/algorithmsPrinceton/README.md

 https://www.coursera.org/learn/algorithms-part1
 https://www.coursera.org/learn/algorithms-part2

-Also it's a change for me to learn Java a little
+Also it's a chance for me to learn Java a little